MeKaLu/Kiragine/README.md

 # Kiragine
-Game engine written in zig(compatible with master branch) No external dependencies required
+Game engine written in zig(compatible with master branch)

+No external dependencies required

 ## How to compile?
-Download this github repo and copy the "libbuild.zig" file to your project for zig's build system After that all you need to do:
+Download this github repo and copy the "libbuild.zig" file to your project for zig's build system

+After that all you need to do put this code in `build.zig` file:
 ```zig
 const Builder = @import("std").build.Builder;